NASA-PDS/naif-pds4-bundler/docs/source/42_npb_configuration_file.rst

 Automatic generation of Meta-kernels
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The ``<mk>`` element of the configuration is used provide the parameters required to automatically generate meta-kernels.
-To begin with, the ``<mk>`` element has an attribute that provides the name of the meta-kernel with the required pattern.
+The ``<mk>`` element of the configuration is provides the parameters required to automatically generate MKs.
+The ``<mk>`` element has an attribute that provides the name of the MK with the required pattern.
 The first nested element of ``<mk>`` is the ``<name>`` element, that provides a mapping to the patterns in the name by specifying the length of these patterns;
 therefore these patterns must have a fixed length.

-For example a MAVEN meta-kernel that provides yearly coverage and can have multiple versions  would be as follows: ::
+For example a MAVEN MK that provides yearly coverage and can have multiple versions  would be as follows: ::

         <mk name="maven_$YEAR_v$VERSION.tm">